conda/conda-dot-org/learn/specifications/exchange/environment-yml.md

 The `environment.yml` file format was introduced by `conda env`.
 It has been traditionally referred to as "the YAML input file", but other YAML files exist in the ecosystem now.
 To avoid confusion, we will only use the term `environment.yml`.
-Do note that the actual filename of an input file using this format might be a different one (e.g. `env.yml`, `my-env.yaml`).
+Note that the actual filename of an input file using this format might be a different one (e.g. `env.yml`, `my-env.yaml`).

 ## Specification